saturnflyer/casting/README.md

 The use of `method_missing` is opt-in.
 If you don't want that mucking up your method calls, just don't tell it to `delegate_missing_methods`.

-Before the block is run in `Casting.delegating`, a collection of delegate objects is set on the object to the provided attendant.
+Before the block is run in `Casting.delegating`, a collection of delegate objects is set in the current Thread for the provided attendant.
 Then the block yields, and an `ensure` block cleans up the stored attendant.

 This allows you to nest your `delegating` blocks as well: